HeenaNagda/Order-Fairness/README.md

 This repository includes three remote repositories.
 * libhotstuff_tx:
-The main code base is taken from Hotstuff repository [libhotstuff](https://github.com/hot-stuff/libhotstuff.git) and added support for small-bank transactions.
+The code base is taken from Hotstuff repository [libhotstuff](https://github.com/hot-stuff/libhotstuff.git) and added support for small-bank transactions.
 * Themis_tx:
 We have implemented Themis based on the algorithms given in the paper [Themis](https://www.cs.cornell.edu/~mahimna/themis.pdf).